smastrom/vue-use-active-scroll/README.md

 ## 1. Provide target IDs

-In your menu/sidebar component, provide the IDs of the targets to observe to `useActive`:
+In your menu/sidebar component, provide the IDs of the targets to observe to `useActive` (order is not important):

 ```vue
 <script setup>